lorin/systems-reading/README.md

   guide adaptability.
 * proactive learning from well-handled surprises contributes to re-calibration and model updating.
-* Reslience is a verb ghat refers to capabilities that build and sustain the potential for continuous adaptability.
+* Reslience is a verb that refers to capabilities that build and sustain the potential for continuous adaptability.

 ### Four concepts for resilience and the implications for the future of resilience engineering